First Steps for Pregnancy Management Planning

 - A feeding plan.
 After delivery, the patient and the baby require care and support to ensure their health and safety.
 When establishing a feeding plan, patients should consider whether to opt for breastfeeding, formula feeding, or a combination of both.

 - A sleep plan.
 Work with your patient to establish a plan that includes at-home sleeping arrangements and shifts with other caregivers.
 The goal is to ensure the patient receives at least one uninterrupted four-hour stretch of sleep at night and an additional two hours of naps during the day to reduce the risk of seizures.
+Reassure them that most babies begin to sleep for extended periods of time at 3-5 months, so these arrangements are temporary.

 See Postpartum Care page for more information on this topic.